chap0ng/md-master-thesis/METHOD/24.07.13-interview-community-V2/readme.md

 - **3 : How many maps have you worked on so far?**

-    - Could you provide an overview of the types of maps you’ve created?
+    - Could you provide an overview of maps you’ve created?

 - **4 : What motivates you when working on these maps?**